VegitarianCalc/Alex_VeryReallyGoodPortfolio_BlueStamp/index.md

 ## Summary

-In my third and final milestone, I developed an object detection software using TensorFlow Lite, enabling real-time object detection on the Raspberry Pi.
+In my third and final milestone, I developed object detection software using TensorFlow Lite, enabling real-time object detection on the Raspberry Pi.
 Leveraging Google's TensorFlow GitHub library, I utilized their optimized computer vision model to achieve swift and efficient object detection and computer vision capabilities on the Raspberry Pi.

 ## Progress